ukb-dt/ethos-a/index.md

 Your closing gesture is brilliant: the journey down through abstraction (Wilderness → Animal → Man) is an **encoding** into lower-dimensional dynamics (from state space to derivatives), and the ascent (Übermensch → Destiny) is a **decoding** that *almost* recovers the original—but with transformation, noise, creative loss.

 The canopy doesn't simply return to soil.
-It's soil *transfigured through growth*, carrying the signature (C_x) of its particular path.
+It's soil *transfigured through growth*, carrying the signature $C_x$ of its particular path.

 **Philosophical resonance**: Nietzsche's eternal return meets Bayesian inference meets thermodynamic memory.
 Destiny is not fate but *learned latent structure*—what survives the compression of becoming.